 Ms. Railton is a member of the Federal Bar Council and the New York City Bar Association.
 She is also actively involved with the National Association of Women Lawyers and the Women’s White Collar Defense Association.

 In 2013-2014, Ms. Railton gained significant trial experience during a six-month secondment with the Kings County (Brooklyn) District Attorney’s Office, where she served as an Assistant District Attorney.
 During this time, Ms. Railton prosecuted numerous felony cases on behalf of the State of New York, including several jury trials and evidentiary hearings.

-Ms. Railton has also been actively involved in a variety of pro bono work while at the firm, including representing the National Association of Criminal Defense Lawyers in an amicus brief filed with the U.S. Supreme Court in Rivera v.
-Illinois and representing a New York State inmate in a lawsuit filed against the State for abuse suffered while incarcerated.
-Ms. Railton also represented local residents and community organizations in an Article 78 proceeding and Second Department appeal challenging a New York City Department of Parks and Recreation plan of action for the Coney Island Boardwalk as a violation of State and local environmental regulations.
+Ms. Railton also has an active pro bono practice, representing individuals and entities in a variety of federal and state matters.
+Her representations have included the National Association of Criminal Defense Lawyers in an amicus brief filed with the U.S. Supreme Court in Rivera v.
+Illinois and a New York State inmate in a lawsuit filed against the State for abuse suffered while incarcerated.